 We know this is a difficult time for our community and we’re particularly mindful of people who are most vulnerable and socially isolated.

-We’re working to ensure our community stays connected and gets the services they need.
+We’ve been working to ensure our community stays connected and gets the services they need.

 Local community services

 There are many local community services on the Northern Beaches who are here to support you during this time.
 We've put together information on what they provide and phone numbers to make it easier for you to access:

 - Support for new mothers (Australian Breastfeeding Association)

 COVID-19 may result in ratepayers suffering hardship and difficulties in paying rates and annual charges - apply for hardship relief.